k2controls/MFG291/sprint1/week03/index.md

 - Check course Announcements on main Moodle page if you have issues locating a link to view.
 - There are four pitch presentation along with informational items.
 Use the Pitch Rating Form provided last week to evaluate each of the four pitches.
 - Vote for the best pitch by texting.
-Directions are provded during event.
+Directions are provided during event.
 - Make a few notes on the back of your winner in preparation for class discussion.
 Why was this pitch the best?
 - The class will review and discuss after.
 Use the Zoom link provided on the main Moodle page.
 - Submit your four completed pitch evaluation forms to Moodle.
 Try to scan but if you are taking a picture with your phone, please be sure the quality if sufficient.